cysouw/diathesis/text/c03_summaryDia.md

 The *Ganz/leer-Objekttausch* exists in two closely related variants, with a preverb (this section) or with a resultative preverbial (next section).
 Syntactically, in both variants the object is exchanged and, crucially, the original object cannot be retained after the diathesis.
 The prepositional phrase before the diathesis takes the prepositions *aus* or *von*.
 Semantically, the old object is a part of the new object and is removed from it.

-The ~~Präverb Ganz/leer-Objekttausch~~ (full discussion in [@sec:preverb-location-antiresultative]) is marked by various different preverbs (typically, but not exclusively, *aus-* or *ab-*).
+The ~~Präverb Ganz/leer-Objekttausch~~ (full discussion in [@sec:preverb-location-antiresultative]) is marked by various different preverbs (typically, but not exclusively, *aus‑* or *ab-*).
 For example, the verb *klopfen* 'to pound' [@next a] can take an accusative result, here *Staub* 'dust', and then the verb also needs an obligatory location from which the result originates, here *von meinem Mantel* 'from my coat' [@next b].
 With a preverb *aus-*, the verb *ausklopfen* 'to pound thoroughly' [@next c] completely drops the accusative *Staub* and the prepositional object *Mantel* is turned into a new accusative role.
 Semantically, the old accusative object *Staub* is a component part (meronym) of the new accusative *Mantel* (holonym).
 Additionally, the old accusative *Staub* is removed from the new accusative *Mantel*.
 The new accusative is thus a holonym (hence the word *Ganz* in the German name) that is emptied (hence the word *leer* in the German name).

 ::: ex
 a.
 Ich klopfe den Staub von meinem Mantel.